garrandall/popular-music-data/tracks/can-t-remember-to-forget-you-shakira-rihanna.md

 So where you go I follow, follow, follow

-Ohh, ohh, I can't remember to forget you
+Ohh, oh, I can't remember to forget you
-Ohh, ohh, I keep forgetting I should let you go
+Ohh, oh, I keep forgetting I should let you go
 But when you look at me
 The only memory is us kissing in the moonlight
-Ohh, ohh, I can't remember to forget you
+Ohh, oh, I can't remember to forget you
-Ohh, ohh, I can't remember to forget you
+Ohh, oh, I can't remember to forget you
-Ohh, ohh
+Ohh, oh

 I go back again